 If you previously applied to CUNY School of Law, we recommend that you provide us with two new letters of recommendation submitted on your behalf.
 If you provided an academic letter of recommendation in your previous application (dated within five years of the current application), we will honor that letter as one of the two required letters.

-We welcome supplemental letters of recommendation from CUNY Law graduates and others who have a special connection to our program.
-Each letter must be on letterhead, dated within the last year and have the recommender’s original signature.
+We welcome supplemental letters of recommendation from CUNY Law graduates and official community members who have a special connection to our program.
+Each letter must be on a letterhead, dated within the last year, and have the recommender’s original signature.

 Applicants for first-year admission must submit the following, in accordance with our policies, to complete an application file for review by the Admissions Committee: